surfer190/fixes/django/django-apps.md

 App Names should be the Plural form of the main model that your app uses

+## Create a Project

+`django-admin.py startproject tangeneer . `

+_Note: The importance of the dot is it will not create a seperate folder with the project name_

 ## Creating an App

   python manage.py startapp <app_name>